schmug/noita_mods/README.md

 ## Random_starting_potion

-You will end up with any filled flask.
+You will end up with any filled flask instead of the default water potion.

+## Random_starting_bomb_wand

+Starts with the games random bomb wand instead of the default.